Early Interceptive Orthodontic Treatment On The Upper West Side

 In some cases, braces may also be used on the deciduous teeth (the “baby teeth”) to create a healthy alignment of the spaces for the permanent teeth.
 This way, when the permanent teeth do erupt, we can anticipate that they will follow the same pattern.

 Dentofacial orthopedics is also commonly used in this age group.
 One example of this type of treatment is the use of a palatal expander (“palate expander”), designed to influence the growth of the upper jaw.
-Headgears, which were external appliances used to influence the growth of the lower jaw, have largely been replaced by smaller appliances placed within the mouth, such as the Herbst and MARA appliances.
+Reverse pull headgear may also be used.
+This type of headgear rests on the chin and forehead and pulls the upper jaw forward into a better position.

 Will My Child Need Later Orthodontic Treatment, Too?